HIST 1000 Introductory Topics in History: 3 semester hours

 HIST 1111 Reacting to the Past: 4 semester hours

-Reacting to the Past is a series of historical simulations built around key moments and texts from the past.
+This course is a series of historical simulations built around key moments and texts from the past.
 In each simulation, students are assigned a role and develop that character.
 The course offers students a rigorous academic experience in which they conduct historical research, speak, and write extensively.
-Because this course requires extensive writing, it fulfills the requirement for Freshman Composition.
+This course fulfills the University's general education first year writing requirement.

 HIST 1901 Capitalism in American History: 3 semester hours

 Same as POL SCI 1901.
 This course offers students the opportunity to approach America's political economy with tools different from those offered by more quantitative economic constructs.
 Students will analyze market processes through a three dimensional approach that focuses not just on market competition but also on relationships of command-the exercise of power in firms, among nations, and between social groups-and on processes of historical change from the late colonial era through the twentieth century.

 HIST 1999 Big History: From the Big Bang to the Present: 3 semester hours